C-science/SQL_CLASS/README.md

 ## Insights drawn from the queries in the system
 #### Below are some insights retrieved from the system based on the Queries written
+---
-List of books with more than 3 available copies
+- *List of books with more than 3 available copies*
-Books borrowed but yet to be returned
+- *Books borrowed but yet to be returned*
-Members who registered at the Library before 2022
+- *Members who registered at the Library before 2022*
-List of distinct book genres available at the Library 10 Most recent book loan not yet returned
+- *List of distinct book genres available at the Library*
+- *10 Most recent book loan not yet returned*

 ## Learning Outcome
-Working on this library Database Management system has helped to :
+Working on this library Database Management system has helped to:
-Understand how SQL databases model real-world systems Experience what it means to design, build, and query a schema Increase my level of confidence when working with SQL databases and querying them.
+- *Understand how SQL databases model real-world systems*
+- *Experience what it means to design, build, and query a schema*
+- *Increase my level of confidence when working with SQL databases and querying them.*